theislab/single-cell-best-practices/jupyter-book/preamble.md

 ## Prerequisites

-Trying to get into bioinformatics is difficult since a background is required in not only biology, but also computer science.
-Single-cell especially combines many subfields making it challenging to get into it.
-This book cannot cover all prerequisites for computational single-cell analysis.
-To get the most out of this book we recommend a coarse overview over the following topics:
+Bioinformatics is a challenging research field for newjoiners as it requires knowledge in both biology as well as computer science.
+Single-cell is even more demanding as it combines many subfields and datasets are often large.
+This book cannot cover all prerequisites for computational single-cell analysis, we therefore recommend a coarse overview of various topics below.
+The following links might increase your learning experience throughout the book:

 - Basic Python programming.
 You should be familiar with control flow (loops, conditional statements, ...), basic data structures (lists, dictionaries, sets) and core functionality of the most used libraries such as Pandas and Numpy.
 If you are new to programming and Python we can highly recommend the free [Automate the boring stuff with Python](https://automatetheboringstuff.com/) book.

 - Basics of the AnnData and scanpy packages are beneficial, but not absolutely required.
 This book covers AnnData in sufficient detail to follow along and introduces the workflow of working with scanpy.
-However, it is not possible to introduce all of scanpy's functions in the course of this book.
+However, we are not able to introduce all of scanpy's functionalities in the course of this book.
 If you are new to scanpy we strongly suggest to work through the [scanpy tutorials](https://scanpy.readthedocs.io/en/stable/tutorials.html) with the occasional glance to the [scanpy API reference](https://scanpy.readthedocs.io/en/stable/api.html).

 - If you are interested in multimodal data analysis, the basics of muon and MuData are recommended.
 This book covers MuData in greater detail, but only briefly introduces muon analogously to AnnData and scanpy.
 The excellent [muon tutorials](https://muon-tutorials.readthedocs.io/en/latest/) serve as a great introduction to multimodal data analysis with muon.